2013 total is highest number ever

 The credit union offered weeklong money camps for teens, an introduction to personal finance for college students at Virginia Commonwealth University, adult workshops in budgeting and reducing debt, as well as programs for first time homebuyers and other topics.

 Young people accounted for 62 percent of the participants.
-A curriculum developed by VACU Financial Education Director and former public school teacher Cherry Hedges covers the basics of budgeting, saving, borrowing, and what to know before a making a major purchase, such as a car.
+A curriculum developed by VACU Financial Education Director and former public school teacher Cherry Dale covers the basics of budgeting, saving, borrowing, and what to know before a making a major purchase, such as a car.

 A member-owned financial cooperative with more than 229,000 members, Virginia Credit Union provides a variety of affordable banking services, loans and mortgages, checking and savings services, and financial education resources.
 Virginia Credit Union is federally insured by NCUA and is an equal housing opportunity lender.
 Media Contact: